Bifurcations of embedded curves and towards an extension of Taubes' Gromov invariant to Calabi-Yau 3-folds: Bifurcation analysis

-Now, suppose that after choosing a splitting of \eqref{zar-ses}, the Taylor expansion of the function $\hat\varsigma\mapsto F_{\hat p}({\bf 0},\hat\varsigma)\pmod{W_{\hat\varphi}}$ about $\hat\varsigma = 0$ is such that all terms of order $<n$ in $\hat\varsigma$ vanish (for some integer $n>1$).
-Then, this is in fact independent of the choice of splitting (and even the particular choice of Kuranishi model) and in this case, we can view the order $n$ term in the Taylor expansion invariantly as a linear map
+with $G_{\hat p}(0) = 0$ and $DG_{\hat p}(0) = 0$.
+By Corollary \ref{abstract-kuranishi-leading-order}, the leading order Taylor coefficient of $G_{\hat p}$ is well-defined independent of the choices made in constructing $G_{\hat p}$.
+Explicitly, if all terms of order $<n$ in the Taylor expansion of $G_{\hat p}$ at $0$ vanish for some integer $n>1$, then we may view the order $n$ term in its Taylor expansion invariantly as a linear map